iamjones79/AssignRef/README.md

 # AssignRef
 A code repository displaying the work I completed while working for AssignRef.
+Everything in this repo is collaborative in nature and has code that is used by others.

 AssignRef provides a site as a solution to assigning and grading officials in sports leagues where costs and tech are prohibiting.